drneavin/scai/docs/source/Installation.rst

     Please make sure you are using documentation that complements the singularity image you have or download the most recent version.

-That's all you should need to do to run SCAI.
+That's all you should need to run SCAI.
+Resources that can be used to run SCAI are also available on the  :ref:`Resources <Resources-docs>` page.

 Happy analyzing!